The 10 Jobs with the Fastest Pay Growth

-But what happens if the borrower file for bankruptcy?
-How will this affect?
+But what happens if the borrower files for bankruptcy?
+How will this affect you?
 The information below helps you understand how personal bankruptcy petitions by someone else can affect you as a cosigner.
 If you still have questions, you should talk to a licensed attorney in your state.
 We can connect you with the right expert for your needs.
 Call us or complete the form to the right to get started.

 The short answer is that even once a debt is discharged through a personal bankruptcy filing through the court, the collector can pursue a cosigner for the outstanding balance.
 The only way you can get out of this is if the primary borrower agrees to repay the balance in full.